-Aurcana Corporation (the Company) was incorporated under the laws of Ontario on October 12, 1917 under the name "Cane Silver Mines Limited" and was continued under the Canadian Business Corporations Act on September 14, 1998 under the name Aurcana Corporation.
+Aurcana Corporation ("Aurcana" or the "Company") was incorporated under the laws of Ontario on 12 October 1917 under the name "Cane Silver Mines Limited" and was continued under the Canadian Business Corporations Act on 14 September 1998 under the name Aurcana Corporation.
 Aurcana is a reporting issuer in British Columbia, Alberta and Ontario.

 The Company is listed on the TSX Venture Exchange under the symbol AUN and is engaged in the business of mining, exploration and development of mineral properties.
 The principal focus is the operation and development of mineral properties, primarily silver-copper-zinc-lead mines in Mexico.
-The Company is currently operating the La Negra mine, through its 80% joint venture share in Real de Maconi S.A. de C.V. in the state of Queretaro and is redeveloping the Rosario mine, through it 100% owned subsidiaries Aurcana de Mexico S.A. de C.V. and Minera Aurcana S.A. de C.V in the state of Sinaloa.
+The Company is currently operating the La Negra silver-copper-zinc-lead mine ("La Negra"), located in the state of Queretaro, through its 80% joint venture share in Real de Maconi S.A. de C.V. and is conducting exploration and preliminary engineering work on the Rosario silver-lead-zinc-gold mine and surrounding property (the "Rosario" project), located in the state of Sinaloa, through its 100% owned subsidiaries Aurcana de Mexico S.A. de C.V. and Minera Aurcana S.A. de C.V.

-The Company began recognizing revenues from the La Negra mine on 01 July 2007, upon reaching consistent production targets beyond 75% of production in the month of June.
-Acquisition of the Rosario silver-lead-zinc-gold property located in south eastern Sinaloa State, Mexico was completed during the quarter and development is well underway.
+The Company began recognizing revenues from the La Negra on 01 July 2007, upon reaching consistent production targets beyond 75% of production in the month of June.
+Option payments towards the acquisition of Rosario are fully paid up and exploration and preliminary engineering is well underway.